Orchextra/orchextra-android-sdk/README.md

 Orchextra.startScannerActivity();
 ```
 ##Customizing styles
 Orchextra has default icons, colors and texts which can be overwritten.
-Firstly, you app must extends from **Theme.AppCompat.Light** style and overwrite the **colorPrimary**, **colorPrimaryDark** and **colorAccent** items to be applied to Orchextra styles.
+Firstly, you sdkVersionAppInfo must extends from **Theme.AppCompat.Light** style and overwrite the **colorPrimary**, **colorPrimaryDark** and **colorAccent** items to be applied to Orchextra styles.
 For example, the color of the toolbar is the color definied as colorPrimary style.
 ```xml
 <style name="AppTheme" parent="Theme.AppCompat.Light.DarkActionBar">
     <item name="colorPrimary">@color/color_primary</item>